Laiot/AoC21/README.md

 # AoC21
-Advent Of Code solutions in GoLang.
+Advent Of Code solutions in GoLang.<br />
 Run `go run .` in order to start the cli.

 ## Solves